 - 1. Maintain an average of 70% or better in the B.E.A.P. curriculum.
-A student whose mark drops below 70% must be demonstrating a conscientious effort to improve to 70%. - 2.
-Maintain an overall average of 60%. - 3.
-Follow TDSB and BPCI Codes of Conduct. - 4.
+A student whose mark drops below 70% must demonstrate a conscientious effort to improve to 70%. - 2.
+Maintain an overall average in all courses of 60%. - 3.
+Follow TDSB and BCPI Codes of Conduct. - 4.
 Be a good ambassador for B.E.A.P. and Birchmount Park C.I.

-If a student does not meet the expectations outlined above the student will be asked to leave the program and return to his/her home school, if attending Birchmount Park under Optional Attendance.
+If a student does not meet the expectations outlined above the student may be asked to leave the B.E.A.P. program and return to their home school, if attending Birchmount Park under Optional Attendance.